 The full impact of the Covid-19 outbreak continues to evolve as of the date of this report.
 As such, it is uncertain as to the full magnitude that the pandemic will have on BLF's financial condition, liquidity, and future results of operations in future reporting periods.
 Management is actively monitoring the global situation on its financial condition, liquidity, operations, suppliers, industry, and workforce.
-Given the daily evolution of the Covid-19 outbreak and the global responses to curb its spread, BLF is not able to fully estimate the effects of the Covid-19 outbreak on its results of operations, financial condition, or liquidity for the fiscal year 2022.
+Given the daily evolution of the Covid-19 outbreak and the global responses to curb its spread, BLF is not able to fully estimate the effects of the Covid-19 outbreak on its results of operations, financial condition, or liquidity for the fiscal year 2023.

 Although BLF is not able to estimate the effects of the Covid-19 outbreak, management does not believe they incurred any reduction of income for the current fiscal year.
 General public support/donations and fundraising were significantly more than the year before, and expenses remained consistent with the prior year.
-PPP loan funds were used to offset those expenses allowed by the PPP loan agreement.